pipe-cd/pipecd/docs/rfcs/0008-simplify-datastore.md

 Cons:

-    - Rely on an external system that holds the lock for all actors.
-Even in case we just use the current Cache component, it's designed to be faultable, it can be down but not effect the whole system.
-Making it controls locks means the Cache is must and become a high availability component -> increase the cost of operating.
+    - Rely on an external system that holds the lock for all actors.\
+      Even in case we just use the current Cache component, it's designed to be faultable, it can be down but not affect the whole system.\
+      Making it controls locks means the Cache is a must and becomes a high availability component -> increase the cost of operating.
     - In some cases, when the lock isn't released successfully, such as owner/writer faulted before free the lock on objects, we have to implement timeout or such -> increase the complexity and maintain cost to the system.

 #### <3> Using version field as data object properties (optimistic locking)